GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

     `127.0.0.1  client.example.com`

-- Open the downloaded [sample project](https://github.com/GluuFederation/oxd-python/archive/3.1.1.zip) and navigate to `demosite` directory inside the project
+- Open the downloaded [Sample Project](https://github.com/GluuFederation/oxd-python/archive/3.1.1.zip) and navigate to the `demosite` directory inside the project.

 - Enable SSL by	setting the valid certificate and key in your application startup file (demosite.py):